Sarah627/Java_miniatures/README.md

 - [How computers Actually work -The detailed video- ](https://www.youtube.com/watch?v=5f3NJnvnk7k) : for more details

-A good arcticle about how data is stored and how computers deal with it: [How data is stored in computers](https://www.datarecoveryspecialists.co.uk/blog/how-is-data-in-a-computer-stored)
+A good article about how data is stored and how computers deal with it: [How data is stored in computers](https://www.datarecoveryspecialists.co.uk/blog/how-is-data-in-a-computer-stored)

 Since you may not be familiar with computer science, I'll recommend a superior playlist.
 The videos are relatively short and very informative:  [Crash Course computer science](https://www.youtube.com/playlist?list=PL8dPuuaLjXtNlUrzyH5r6jN9ulIgZBpdo)